k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/09_frequently_used_actor_types.md

      ![](images/information.png) To learn more about Debug options, refer to [Run and Debug Broadway Flow](/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md).

-7. Check the output log area to see the print results.
+7. Check the output log area to see the printed results.